 Wings Over Water Wildlife Festival is one of the premier wildlife festivals in the United States.
 It is comprised of dozens of birding, paddling, photography, art and natural history trips, tours and programs.
 Participants come from all over America and the world to enjoy the beautiful scenery and amazing wildlife.

 The main body of the festival is held in late fall, when the potential for mild weather exists and when there is less traffic and lodging rates are lower.

-The December Wings Over Water Encore session is Friday December 8th through Sunday the 10th.
+The December Wings Over Water Encore.
 This portion of Wings Over Water is held later, in what is often colder weather.
 It was instituted especially for birders and photographers, hoping for a better possibility of seeing large flocks of migratory birds and waterfowl.

 Wings Over Water takes place over a six county northeastern North Carolina area.
 It includes six national wildlife refuges-Alligator River, Pea Island, Pocosin Lakes, Mattamuskeet, Mackay Island and Currituck National Wildlife Refuges.

 The festival maintains reasonable fees per trip.
 Programs are kept small so that participants can easily get instructions and ask questions.
 There are both outdoor and indoor events.

 Program leaders are experts in their field.
 They come from across North Carolina and the region.
 Wings Over Water has a high return rate of participants.
 One reason they come back year after year is because of our high-quality leaders.
 Go to the leader page on this website to see photos of and read background information on each leader.